splunk/public-o11y-docs/get-started/tutorials/k8s-java-metrics-tutorial/config-k8s-for-java.rst

 Configure ``values.yaml`` for the Helm Chart
 ====================================================================

-Next, create a new directory called ``spring-petclinic-app`` to store the files used for this deployment.
+We need to install Splunk Distribution of OpenTelemetry Collector using Helm.
+Create a new directory called ``spring-petclinic-app`` to store the files we'll use for Helm.

-In the new directory, create a file called ``values.yaml``.
+In the ``spring-petlcinic-app`` directory, create a file called ``values.yaml``.
 This file stores keys and values that configure the Splunk Distribution of OpenTelemetry Collector through the Helm Chart.

-The following table demonstrates the keys and values to add to ``values.yaml``:
+Using the following table, add keys and values to ``values.yaml``:

 .. list-table::
     :header-rows: 1